top of page

 At first, Alice thought something was missing.
 What was missing wasn’t chemistry.
 It was nervous-system activation.

-She slept well, could focus on work, other importamt relationships, herself.
+She slept well, could focus on work, other important relationships, and herself.
 She felt calm with her partner - instead of all-consumed.

 As she put it: